samnageub/GenAI/ReadMe.md

 7- Deploy the rag_deep locally by running this command in terminal:
     streamlit run rag_deep.py
 8- Enjoy DeepSeek with RAG in your local machine to ask qustions about specfic private documents in your local machine : http://localhost:8501/
+9-added new file for speed hackathon Smart Traffic Management